 This IMDG Code Free Summary of Changes 40-20 document summarises the amendments being introduced in the Amendment 40-20 edition of the IMDG Code which may be used on an optional basis from 1 January 2021 until it becomes mandatory on June 1 2022.

 Note, during this extended transitional period Amendment 39-18 can continue to be used.

-These notes are intended to provide an overview of the changes being introduced and should not be regarded as a complete listing of amendments.
+The IMDG Code 40-20 changes notes are intended to provide an overview of the changes being introduced and should not be regarded as a complete listing of amendments.
 Reference must be made to the text of Amendment 40-20 for full details of all the amendments and applicable requirements.

 - Less headline changes than normal Amendments resulting from the restrictions imposed on IMO meetings due to the coronavirus pandemic, impacting the normal work agenda, however there are still several hundred changes to consider

 - Harmonised with the update to Model regulations, 21st edition